 For any final theses, we expect you to submit an application including a cover letter indicating your motivation to write your thesis (1) on the specific topic and (2) with us.
 In addition, we expect a current CV, including an up-to-date academic record.
-In case we have more than one application per topic, or more applications than capacity, we will select students based on (1) successful completion of core courses of your degree program, in particular if with us, (2) successful completion of courses qualifying you to conduct academic work, (3) motivation and further qualifications, and (4) personal circumstances.
+If you apply to a topic we have offered, in case we have more than one application per topic, we will select students based on (1) successful completion of core courses of your degree program, in particular if with us, (2) successful completion of courses qualifying you to conduct academic work, (3) motivation and further qualifications, and (4) personal circumstances.
+In case you apply with your own topic, we will further need to determine whether we still have capacity to advise students, and if your topic of choice is within our area of expertise.

-Early in the process, we also ask you to submit a proposal-in case you want to suggest a topic on your own, this is a requirement, in case you apply to one of our topics, it will be the first thing you will do once you have been assigned the topic.
+Early in the process, you will need you to submit a proposal-in case you want to suggest a topic on your own, this is a requirement for us to consider your application; in case you apply to one of our topics, it will be the first thing you will do once you have been assigned the topic.

 You will find instructions as to how to write a proposal toward the end of this document.
 At the very least, we will expect a short proposal from you: a short proposal should be about 1⁄2-1 page (single-spaced), and clearly specify (1) your research question, (2) how this research question ties into an ongoing academic debate, (3) how, for this debate, your question is at least to some degree novel, interesting, and relevant, and (4) how you plan to answer your research question.
 Accordingly, we expect to see substantial engagement with academic literature already in the proposal, including (but not limited to) a list of key references.
 We will then (see 'procedure' below) work with you to advance the short proposal into a long one: a long proposal may be up to two pages.
 You may also choose to skip the short proposal, and go directly to working out a long one.

 Please be advised that we do not accept proposals that focus on practice-only topics-still, we strongly approve of theses that are written together with companies.
 The reason for this is simple: university education should qualify you to see general patterns in specific problems.
 Thus, merely solving a specific problem from practice should not be much of a challenge to you.
 However, scrutinizing a specific problem to understand how it is representative of a general class of problems, and how solving this one problem enriches our understanding of solving any instance of this class of problems means that you have the potential to contribute to an academic debate.
+In more 'practical' terms: imagine you wanted to start a consulting company on 'your' class of problems, what competitive advantage will your thesis give you?